Collierville, Tennessee: History

-The town sustained severe damage during the First Battle of Collierville and most of the town was completely burned down.
-Collierville was re-incorporated in 1870 under the mayorship of James B. Abington and during the twentieth century grew with help from the cotton, dairy, and manufacturing industries.
+Collierville sustained severe damage during the American Civil War and the original settlement was completely destroyed.
+Rechartered in 1870 during the James B. Abington mayoral administration; Collierville's population increased with help from the cotton, dairy, and manufacturing industries.

-Incident
+Kroger incident

-On September 23, 2021, thirteen people were shot and two killed including the gunman in a mass shooting at a local Kroger store.
-Chief Dale Lane labeled it "the most horrific event that's occurred in Collierville history."
+On September 23, 2021, thirteen people were shot and two killed, including the gunman, in a mass shooting at a local Kroger store.
+Collierville Police Chief Dale Lane labeled it "the most horrific event that's occurred in Collierville history."

 Geography

 Collierville is located at 35°3′16″N 89°40′56″W (35.054366, -89.682306).
 According to the United States Census Bureau, the town has a total area of 24.6 sqmi, of which 24.5 sqmi is land and 0.1 sqmi, or 0.41%, is water.